Wilsven/healthcare-chatbot/README.md

 ### `data_science` <a id="data-science"></a>

-Before running the commands to run the `data_science` pipeline, the data input which consists of the queries to evaluate the chatbot responses has to be provided.
-Please refer to the [data preparation](#data-preparation) section to learn more.
+Before running the commands to run the `data_science` pipeline, the input data which consists of the queries to evaluate the chatbot responses has to be provided.
+Please refer to the [Data Preparation](#data-preparation) section to learn more.

 This runs the `data_science` pipeline which calls the `/chat` API endpoint with a payload containing the query.
 The response contains the chatbot's response as well as various metadata.